fbrunet99/Missile/README.md

 ### End of Game
 When all cities are gone the game is over.

+TODO: Make a game over screen.
+Currently it just asks player to start a new game.

 ### Enemies
 #### Missiles
 ICBM Missiles come down from the top of the screen.
 They leave a smoke trail behind them.
 You have to target the missile